Do Cats Get Lonely Or Bored

 Fortunately, it’s not too late to start playing a vital role in your feline friend’s life.
 Here are some tips to make your cat less lonely.

 1.Keep your cat occupied: Keep your cat overload happy with scratching posts!
-Make sure your cat has plenty of toy to stay busy and distracted when you are away.
+Make sure your cat has plenty of toys to stay busy and distracted when you are away.

 2.Get her a purrfect friend: According to Dr. Stefanie Schwartz, a leading veterinary behaviorist and author, owning two cats will provide a happier living environment for both the cats and their owner.
 They can keep each other company when you are away.